This article provides a detailed explanation of each setting found in Affiliates → Settings → Misc.

 Affiliates → Settings → General tab).
 Enable this option when you are ready to start receiving affiliate applications on your site.

 Tip: Want to build your own custom affiliate registration form?
-If you have a Professional or Ultimate license, we have some pro add-ons that can help!
+If you have a Professional license (or historical Ultimate license), we have some pro add-ons that can help!
 Check out Affiliate Forms for Ninja Forms and Affiliate Forms for Gravity Forms.

 By default, when an affiliate registers on your site, or is manually added, their affiliate account status is automatically set to